 If you get stuck or think you have enough, ask your professor.
 Most professors who ask students to write papers want students to enjoy writing their papers and to put a great deal of effort into the pursuit.
 Demonstrate to your teacher that you are indeed trying hard, see if he or she asks you to try harder.

 4. Create an Outline with Subheadings

 As with any written work, think before you write.
 Since a final paper has no time limit, the professor will expect a well-organized paper.
 To accomplish this, start with an outline.
 Then add subheadings.
 Then bullets.
 Decide what you want to write before you start drafting.

-In my view, a background section should be short.
+A background section should be short.
 It should start with the taxonomy of the course subject and then drill down to the issue addressed in the paper.
-Generally, this should not take that long, maybe a 1/3 to 1/2 of the paper.
+Generally, this should not take that long, maybe one-third of the paper.

 If your background section is longer than that, you have a problem.
 Either your topic is too broad or you are saying too much.
 Finish the first draft of your paper without fussing over the background length or brevity.
-Get a full first draft and then see tips #8-10.
+Get a full first draft and then work on refining it.

 A law school paper allows you to demonstrate mastery of the course material by applying it to a problem that interests you.
 Do not think the self-directed paper format means the professor does not care whether you understand the concepts learned in class.
 That is not the case.